 - A. Submit materials required to establish compliance with these Specifications.
 Submittals shall include the following: - 1.
 Certified drawings showing all important details of construction and dimensions. - 2.
 Descriptive literature, bulletins and/or catalogs of the equipment. - 3.
+The total weight of each item. - 4.
 Additional submittal data, where noted with individual pieces of equipment.